ayerajath/houseware-docs-export/docs/Overview/houseware-platform.md

 - **Governance**: Houseware implements a minimum-access policy, granting users only the permissions necessary to perform their tasks.
 Our multi-tenant architecture ensures complete segregation of data and execution environments between clients, providing robust data isolation and security.
 - **SOC 2 Type II Compliance**: Houseware is SOC 2 Type II compliant, with annual renewals and rigorous security practices.

-Read here to know more: [Houseware's Security and Compliance Principles](https://docs.houseware.io/docs/houseware-security-overview)
+Read here to know more: [Houseware's Security and Compliance Principles](https://ayerajath.github.io/houseware-docs-export/docs/houseware-security-overview)

 ***

-:rocket: By understanding these building blocks and leveraging Houseware’s API's flexibility, you can drive insightful and secure product analytics that adapt to your evolving business needs.
+:rocket: By understanding these building blocks and leveraging Houseware's API's flexibility, you can drive insightful and secure product analytics that adapt to your evolving business needs.